 The report found generally lower access to jobs in 2022 than in the previous year for residents using biking, transit and automobiles.
 In particular, all of the 50 most populous urban areas in the U.S. saw reduced access to jobs during the morning peak by driving.
 The highest reductions were seen in places where congestion had increased the most.
 Compared to 2021, the typical worker in the Los Angeles region lost access to 1.2 million jobs within a 30-minute drive—a 40% reduction.
 Similar patterns were observed in Boston (33% reduction) and Atlanta (28% reduction), among other cities.
 These drastic changes show the impact of the return of traffic, magnified by the unusually high job accessibility by auto that occurred during the first 21 months of the pandemic.

 "Travel habits are sticky, and during COVID it was unusually easy to travel across many urban areas by car, which wasn't sustainable," said Andrew Owen, a senior researcher for the Accessibility Observatory and lead author of the report.
 "What follows is increased demand as people get used to being able to make trips quickly.
-Then, those become longer as more people make the same choice.
+Then, those travel times become longer as more people make the same choice.
 Reduced accessibility due to congestion is simply the consequence of this negative feedback loop."

 The 2022 AAA report includes a walking report, which is the first national calculation of job walkability since 2014.
 Access was highly variable within urban areas, with some residents having very high accessibility by walk or roll, but most having very little.
 In the New York City urban area, for example, the average resident would expect to reach fewer than 1% of regional jobs in a 30-minute walk or roll.
 Additionally, research showed that pedestrian accessibility can vary widely between lower- and higher-wage workers.